Variables

 statements

-Values can also be bound to names at the top-level of a script, or inside struct
+Variables can also be defined at the top-level of a script, or inside struct

 or enum